The Harrow-Hassidim-Lloyd algorithm with qutrits: HHL with qutrits

-\begin{enumerate} \item Controlled increment (CX): The controlled increment gate increments the state of the target qutrit depending on the control qutrit.
+\begin{enumerate} \item Controlled-increment ($CX$): The controlled-increment gate increments the state of the target qutrit depending on the control qutrit.
 This gate is also called the SUM gate as the operation is equivalent to a modulo 3 addition.
 The $CX$ gate is defined as -

 where $j$ is the control qutrit and $k$ is the target qutrit.
 In general, the action of the $CX$ gate can be described as -